isabella232/SC_RomainPouclet/For Instructor/05-swiftgen-script.md

 Once again, using the flat or structured template is a matter of choice for you and your team.
 I do feel the structured template is better, especially in an application with many localization keys.

+## Conclusion

-That’s it for this course, one key thing to remember is that relying on the string keys is a recipe for disaster and SwiftGen makes it really easy to write a cleaner code, where you now exactly which (and what type of!) placeholders are expected.
+That’s it for this course, one key thing to remember is that relying on the string keys is a recipe for disaster.

+SwiftGen makes it really easy to write a cleaner code, where you now exactly which (and what type of!) placeholders are expected.

 In the next section, we’ll wrap up and see how we can setup the project so we don’t have to remember to run SwiftGen every time you or someone from your team changes something in your project’s ressources.

-## Conclusion